-O1 Emissions in waste gases.

-O2 Organic solvents lost in water, if appropriate taking into account waste water treatment when calculating O5.

-O3 The quantity of organic solvents which remains as contamination or residue in products output from the process/activity.

-O4 Uncaptured emissions of organic solvents to air.
-This includes the general ventilation of rooms, where air is released to the outside environment via windows, doors, vents and similar openings.

-O5 Organic solvents and/or organic compounds lost due to chemical or physical reactions. (including for example those which are destroyed, e.g. by thermal oxidation or other waste gas or waste water treatments, or captured, e.g. by adsorption, as long as they are not counted under O6, O7 or O8).

-O6 Organic solvents contained in collected waste.

-O7 Organic solvents, or organic solvents contained in preparations, which are sold or are intended to be sold as a commercially valuable product.

-O8 Organic solvents contained in preparations recovered for reuse but not as input into the process/activity, as long as not counted under O7.
+- O1 Emissions in waste gases. - O2 Organic solvents lost in water, if appropriate taking into account waste water treatment when calculating O5. - O3 The quantity of organic solvents which remains as contamination or residue in products output from the process/activity. - O4 Uncaptured emissions of organic solvents to air.
+This includes the general ventilation of rooms, where air is released to the outside environment via windows, doors, vents and similar openings. - O5 Organic solvents and/or organic compounds lost due to chemical or physical reactions (including for example those which are destroyed, e.g. by thermal oxidation or other waste gas or waste water treatments, or captured, e.g. by adsorption, as long as they are not counted under O6, O7 or O8). - O6 Organic solvents contained in collected waste. - 07 Organic solvents, or organic solvents contained in mixtures, which are sold or are intended to be sold as a commercially valuable product. - O8 Organic solvents contained in mixtures recovered for reuse but not as input into the process/activity, as long as not counted under O7. - O9 Organic solvents released in other ways